zkc3783/dream-share-discover/CALENDER.md

 This is our calender page for plan and view upcoming events, milestones, and meetings.

+## 20240319 We made a few updates to the requirement analysis!

+Check out the latest version [**here**](./project/requirement-analysis/Software%20Requirements%20Specification%20v1.3.md)

 ## 20240316 We finished the first version of our requirement analysis!

 We're thrilled to announce the completion of the first version of our requirement analysis!
 This is a significant milestone in our journey to develop a software product for urban explorers.
-Dive into the details and understand our project's foundation by clicking [**here**](./project/requirement-analysis/Software%20Requirements%20Specification.md)!
+Dive into the details and understand our project's foundation by clicking [**here**](./project/requirement-analysis/Software%20Requirements%20Specification%20v1.2.md)!
 This document is crucial for guiding our development process and ensuring that we meet the needs of our users effectively.

 ## 20240313 We finished our role division!